realworldocaml/book/en/variants.md

 ((typ ocamltop)(name variants/logger.topscript)(part 3))
 ```

-There's one awkward bit about the code above, which is the calculation
+There's one awkward part of the above code, which is the logic that
-of the session ids.
-In particular, we have the repetitive bit of code
-where we compute the `session_id`.
-This code effectively computes the
-session id for each underlying message type.
-The repetition in this
+determines the session id.
+The code is somewhat repetitive,
+contemplating each of the possible messages types (including the
-case isn't that bad, but would become problematic in larger and more
+`Logon` case which isn't actually possible at that point in the code)
-complicated examples.
-Also, we had to include code for the `Logon`
-case, even though it can't actually come up.
+and extracting the session id in each case.
+This per-message-type
+handling seems unnecessary, since the session id works in the same way
+for all of the message types.

-We can improve the code by refactoring our types to explicitly
+We can improve the code by refactoring our types to explicitly reflect
-separate the parts that are shared from those that are common.
+the information that's shared between the different messages.
 The
-first step is to cut down the definitions of the per-message records
+first step is to cut down the definitions of each per-message record
-to just contain the unique components of each message.
+to contain just the information unique to that record.

 ```frag
 ((typ ocamltop)(name variants/logger.topscript)(part 4))
 ```

-We can then define a variant type that covers the different possible
+We can then define a variant type that combines these types.
-unique components.

 ```frag
 ((typ ocamltop)(name variants/logger.topscript)(part 5))